 Possibly a length of fabric rather than a short cloak.
 “A portly, well-fed clergyman waves off an emaciated woman who begs alms from him.
 She, dressed in rags, carries a sickly looking child on her back and a cane.
 With his huge head he turns to chide her as he steps by.
 Inscribed impressions read: "Pubd March 20th 1773 by W. Humphrey opposite Cecil Court, St. Martins Lane."” —Metropolitan Museum.

 The Wife’s Fortune Told, c.
 1767–1770.
 At a Catalogue of 18th-Century British Mezzotint Satires in North American Collections.

 This short cloak is unusually in several ways: It is large—perhaps the short cloak is sized for an adult.
 The hood is worn under the bonnet.
-And there is ribbon trim along the front edge of the hood; this is probably a binding, sewn right sides together, very narrowly, on the outside, and then turned and tacked on the inside (compare a cloak described at the Golden Scissors blog), but the outside of the hood is not visible so we can't be sure.
+And there is ribbon trim along the front edge of the hood; this is probably a binding, sewn right sides together, very narrowly, on the outside, and then turned and tacked on the inside without turning the edge under (compare a cloak described at the Golden Scissors blog), but the outside of the hood is not visible so we can't be sure.

 To the Subscribers to the Lottery Magazine for 1777… The Lewis Walpole Library Digital Collection, 777.00.00 P45 T6.

 Short cloak with small hood.

 The Watercress Girl, Johann Zoffany, 1780.
 On the Web at the Athenaeum.